Big Mac: Same Product and Same Quality, Video, 5’18”, 2021

 A bird, Video, 9’30’’, 1920 x 1080, 2020

 This artwork combines a video with a sequence of drawings.
 Landscape has been applied in a broad field, from painting to filmic works.
-The advantage of landscape is versatile: it is a natural backdrop and filmic subject, but also expresses various emotions, circumstances, and even theme (e.g. establishing shot).
+The advantage of landscape is versatile: it is a natural backdrop and filmic subject, but also expresses various emotions, circumstances, and even themes (e.g. establishing shot).
 While traditional visual arts exploit landscape as a picturesque setting, the landscape in this artwork helps to understand the story and represents an independent theme.
-In this artwork, an animated story for a life of bird merges into film as an art form that is able to record external sequences of motion in a natural landscape.
+In this artwork, an animated story for a bird's life merges into the film as an art form that is able to record external sequences of motion in a natural landscape.

 A bird (Draft Version), Video, 5’06’’, 1920 x 1080, 2020

 Narrow Road toward Narrow Gate, Video, 3’10”, 2018

 Music from NVRKNW [https://soundcloud.com/earlknowsnothing]